 Of course, you can always prove me wrong.
 Strap on your wheelgun and climb the ladder!
 If it’s easier than your semi-auto division of choice, it shouldn’t take you very long, right?

 - Curiously, the two I’m thinking of are either Production-first shooters (Ben Berry, in a blog post from a few months back), or recently successful in Production (Mason Lane, on the 2021 Locap Nationals episode of the Shoot Fast Podcast).
-You’d think people in what’s pretty clearly going to be next Single Stack/L10 would have a bit more self-awareness in calling for the end of an unpopular division, but let it pass—this footnote notwithstanding, I’m more interested in sniping at bad ideas than the good eggs who sometimes end up proposing them. ↩
+You’d think people in what’s pretty clearly going to be next Single Stack/L10 would have a bit more self-awareness in calling for the end of an unpopular division, but let it pass—this footnote notwithstanding, I’m more interested in sniping at bad ideas than the good eggs who sometimes end up proposing them.
+(10/2023 update: Ben is now in the ‘revolver doesn’t need to go’ camp, so I withdraw any critique there.
+I don’t know about Mason, but at least half of the time people say ‘kill revolver’ they’re joking.) ↩

 - Granted, not by participation, but none of the anti-Revolver voices are calling for the end of Single Stack division, and despite their prevalence in competition, 1911s and 1911-derived guns are a much smaller branch of the modern family tree of handguns than revolvers. ↩